bsc-pm/nos-v/docs/user/api.md

 	uint64_t increment);
 ```

-### Synchroniztion API
+### Synchronization API

 The nosv mutex API is similar to the pthread mutex API; the difference is in
 the contended behaviour.
-When a `nosv_mutex_lock()` call cannot aquire the
+When a `nosv_mutex_lock()` call cannot acquire the
 lock, the current task is paused and another task is scheduled in the current
 core.
 Instead, a contended `pthread_mutex_lock()` would block the current nosv
-worker thread without nosv noticing, which would lead to an idle core uncapable
+worker thread without nosv noticing, which would lead to an idle core incapable
 of running tasks until the `pthread_mutex_lock()` call returns.

 ```c